 What is the Internship Programme in China?

-The internship programme allows us to gain by bringing in young people with fresh ideas and a unique take on our work.
+The internship programme allows us to gain new skills by bringing in young people with fresh ideas and a unique take on our work.
+Applications for the full internship programme may open later in the year.

 What would I be doing?

-As part of the programme you will join a specific department and work with a dedicated line manager.
+As part of the full British Council China internship programme you will join a specific department and work with a dedicated line manager.
 You may also be rotated between different departments in order for you to get a well-rounded understanding of our operations.

 Am I eligible?

-•You must currently be a student at least in your penultimate or final year in any degree discipline.
-Alternatively, you may be a recent graduate (from 2015 onwards).
+- You must currently be a student at least in your penultimate or final year in any degree discipline.
+Alternatively, you may be a recent graduate (from 2016 onwards).
 This includes Master’s degree